-Common Sports Injuries in Runners
+Common Sports Injuries

 Here’s what to watch out for:

-Dr. Evan Merrill is not just a podiatrist—he’s also an athlete.
-He understands the torment you feel when you have to rest from an injury.
-That’s why he encourages you to catch these injuries before they happen so that your rest time is as minimal as possible.
+Dr. Evan Merrill is not just a podiatrist; he’s also an athlete.
+He understands the torment you feel when you have to rest from a sports injury.
+That’s why he encourages you to catch these injuries before they happen so that your rest time is as short as possible.